jayparmar88/Diffuser-Model-with-PyTorch/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Credit and Acknowledgment :
-- The project utilizes the `torchmultimodal-nightly` library for diffusion model implementation.[torchmultimodal-nightly](https://pypi.org/project/torchmultimodal-nightly/)
+- The project utilizes the `[torchmultimodal-nightly](https://pypi.org/project/torchmultimodal-nightly/)` library for diffusion model implementation.
 - DataCamp: https://www.datacamp.com/code-along/building-a-diffuser-model-from-scratch-with-pytorch